marcomusso/puppet-cachet/README.md

       env_file    => template('mymodule/env.erb'),
     }

+You can avoid installing apache (and provide your own web server with php support) by setting `manage_apache => false`.
+The env file is basically Cachet configuration file, you should provide it with your values (sql backend, SMTP server, ...).

 ## Reference

 Here, list the classes, types, providers, facts, etc contained in your module.
 This section should include all of the under-the-hood workings of your module so people know what the module is touching on their system but don't need to mess with things.
 (We are working on automating this section!)